Createdd/Writing/articles/MeetupReflection2017.md

 ## Short introduction about the meetup

-I connected to the current organizer ([Rob Axelsen](http://rob.ee/)) of the FCC Meetup at this time and immediately started to contribute with everything I thought could be helpful.
+[Rob Axelsen](http://rob.ee/) had the courage and took the initiative to start the local group in Vienna.
 Gladly Rob is an amazing human being and we immediately connected.
+Since the start of this year we both organized the meetup and enjoyed all highs and lows of organizing a meetup.

+The meetup itself currently focuses around collaborative coding, talks about programming, presentations of projects, updates and news from the development world.

 ## Why organizing events is great